MG Logo

 CCE Erie Master Gardener Program Mission

 The mission of the Cornell Cooperative Extension (CCE) Master Gardener Program is to prepare peer educators who interact with community audiences to share local experience and research-based knowledge in support of gardens, lawns and landscapes with an emphasis on food security and environmental stewardship.
-Master Gardener Program volunteers provide programs and resources for adult and youth populations.
-Our Erie County Extension Association works with the Ithaca-based Cornell Cooperative Extension Garden Based Learning program to offer this volunteer training to local residents who are interested in serving their communities to provide sustainable focused horticulture education.
+Master Gardener Program volunteers provide programs and resources for both adults and youth.

 For approved service opportunities, we appreciate hearing about your success!
 We may reach out to you for information on number of people reached, stories and pictures (with permission).